chanzuckerberg/czid-bench/README.md

 ## For IDseq developers: automated testing of IDseq Portal

-Just upload an output folder to `s3://idseq-bench/<next-number>` and add an entry for it to `s3://idseq-bench/config.json` to specify frequency and environments in which that test should run.
+Just upload an output folder to `s3://czid-bench/<next-number>` and add an entry for it to `s3://czid-bench/config.json` to specify frequency and environments in which that test should run.

 ## scoring an IDseq Portal Run

 After a benchmark sample has completed running through the IDseq Portal, the QC pass rate and recall per benchmark organism can be scored by running, e.g.,
 ```
-idseq-bench-score <project_id> <sample_id> <pipeline_version:major.minor>
+czid-bench-score <project_id> <sample_id> <pipeline_version:major.minor>
 ```
 which produces JSON formatted output like so
 ```